xapp-ai/documentation/docs/studio/single-tenancy.md

   ```
   or as a `devDependency` in your package.json

-1. Set your AWS_PROFILE
+2. Set your AWS_PROFILE
 * `export AWS_PROFILE=<profile>`

-1. Add the following environment variables to your current terminal or environment
+3. Add the following environment variables to your current terminal or environment
+  * `STUDIO_CF_DISTRO_DOMAIN` - This is the domain that the cloudfront distribution created earlier has.
   * `STUDIO_CLIENT_S3_BUCKET` - This is the name of the bucket that was created to store the client.
   * `STUDIO_API_S3_BUCKET` - This is the name of the bucket that was created to store the api client.
   * `STUDIO_COGNITO_DOMAIN` - This is the domain name unique to your organization that Amazon Cognito will use for signing in.

-1. Add the signed URL to your environment to authorize your deployment
+4. Add the signed URL to your environment to authorize your deployment

 *  `STUDIO_SIGNED_URL` - A url in the format `https://single-tenant.xapp.ai?Policy=<token>` provided by XAPP